 Two hours of bachata classes, 7-9 pm every Thursday

-And it will only cost you £25 to participate in the ENTIRE 10-week program!
-All you need to do is pay £25 to the OUSS bank account and then send an email to firstname.lastname@example.org or a private message to our Facebook profile with your full name, email address and Facebook account to be added to the closed Facebook group that will contain all recordings from all the 10 weeks.
+And it will only cost you £20 to participate in the ENTIRE 9-week program!
+All you need to do is pay £20 to the OUSS bank account and then send an email to firstname.lastname@example.org or a private message to our Facebook profile with your full name, email address and Facebook account to be added to the closed Facebook group that will contain all recordings from all the 9 weeks.
 You will also receive Zoom links to all the classes as they go live, so you can choose if you prefer to participate through Zoom or Facebook.

 Alternatively, you can also pay £3 to participate in one day of classes.
-We are starting right away, with the University of Reading Salsa Society hosting two hours of salsa classes with the amazing Jennifer Benavidez this coming Tuesday and two hours of bachata classes with Tomi and Christel next Thursday.
-See you there!
 Don’t hesitate to ask any questions here, through Facebook private messages or via email!

 The payment details are as follow

 Sort code 20-65-20

 Bank account 33947718 Please,use your name as the reference!